Skip to content

 How Do I Use a Dehydrator For Cookies?

 You’re going to fall into a groove as part of your decorating process.
-In our experience, we work in trays.
-So, we flood a tray, into the dehydrator it goes.
-We flood another couple trays of cookies, into the dehydrator they each go.
-By this time, my flood has crusted over on the first tray, so now we do our next decorating step, and back onto the dehydrator it goes.
+I work in trays.
+So, I flood a tray, into the dehydrator it goes.
+I flood another couple trays of cookies, into the dehydrator they each go.
+By this time, my flood has crusted over on the first tray, so now I do my next decorating step, and back onto the dehydrator it goes.
 And the cycle keeps repeating itself until you’ve completed all your cookies.
+Yes, trays are going in and out frequently.

 Nobody Wants A Dry Cookie